kinggeorges12/JellyBridge/README.md

 ![Placeholder Videos](Screenshots/Placeholder.png)

-- **Smart Detection**: Jellyfin automatically identifies and displays placeholder videos
-- **Automatic Generation**: Creates placeholder videos for movies and series not yet in your Jellyfin library
-- **Configurable Duration**: Control the length of placeholder videos
-- **Retry Logic**: Includes retry attempts to ensure FFmpeg availability before generating placeholders
-- **Efficient Caching**: Cached placeholder videos are reused to minimize generation overhead

 ### Jellyseerr Integration

 The plugin seamlessly integrates with Jellyseerr to manage download requests and track availability of movies and series.